MichalLytek/type-graphql/docs/interfaces.md

 It is also allowed to omit the decorators since the GraphQL types will be copied from the interface definition - this way we won't have to maintain two definitions and solely rely on TypeScript type checking for correct interface implementation.

-You can also extend the base interface type abstract class as all the fields are inherited and emitted in schema:
+We can extend the base interface type abstract class as well because all the fields are inherited and emitted in schema:

 ```typescript
 @ObjectType({ implements: IPerson })